 National Research Conference for Careers Practitioners

-This event is delivered in partnership by the CDI, iCeGS, AGCAS and NICEC
+This event will be delivered in partnership by the CDI, iCeGS, AGCAS and NICEC

 Overview

-The National Research Conference for Careers Practitioners is an annual event, brought to you in partnership by the CDI, iCeGS, AGCAS and NICEC.
-This year’s theme is Practice and research: Building community and connections
+The National Research Conference for Careers Practitioners is an annual event, brought to you in partnership by the CDI, iCeGS, AGCAS and NICEC

 Many people see research as something undertaken by academics however, we want to inspire all career development practitioners to develop their confidence, undertake research and develop the evidence base.
 We want you to celebrate your research and to talk about how this has informed your own and others’ practice.

-We encourage all members to attend.
+We encourage all members to attend this conference.
 You do not have to currently be a researcher to enjoy and learn from this event, and we welcome a range of perspectives and experiences.
+We look forward to seeing you there!

 Dr Gill Frigerio is an Associate Professor in the Centre for Lifelong Learning at the University of Warwick, where she leads on qualifications in Career Studies and Coaching.
 Her teaching interests cover theory and practice in career coaching; working with vocation and calling; and researching career development practice.
 She has research interests in intersectional approaches to women's career development, socially just careers work and supporting practitioners as researchers.